 Heads Up!

-Effective January 1, 2024, all NEW “reporting entities” must furnish personal information (names, addresses, birth dates, and an image of a government issued ID such as a driver’s license or passport) on “beneficial owners” to FinCEN.
+Effective January 1, 2025, all “reporting companies” must furnish personal information (names, addresses, birth dates, and an image of a government issued ID such as a driver’s license or passport) on “beneficial owners” to FinCEN (read on for what FinCEN is) within thirty days of formation.
+Existing companies have until the end of this year (2024) to report.

-A reporting entity is any entity that requires a filing with a secretary of state to become active and which employs 20 or fewer employees.
+A reporting entity is any entity that requires a filing with a secretary of state to become active and which either employs 20 or fewer employees OR has less than $5 million in US-based revenue.
 This covers all LLCs, S corporations, and C corporations that are small employers (big outfits are exempted).
+Example: Snow White, LLC has two employees (Snow White and Grumpy) and $150 million in revenue.
+Snow White, LLC is a reporting company because it has fewer than 20 employees.

-A beneficial owner is anyone or anything (like a trust) that owns (directly or indirectly) 25% or more of the reporting entity, as well as officers, key managers, and directors.
+A beneficial owner is anyone or anything (like a trust — actually the trustee’s information is reported) that owns (directly or indirectly) 25% or more of the reporting company, as well as officers, key managers, and directors.

 Also, “company applicants” must furnish the same information.
 A company applicant is the person that causes the reporting entity to be formed.
 For my clients, that would be ME.
 And my paralegal involved in the filing.